 However, the love life of the young and brilliant Shunzhi Emperor was unfortunate.

 When he was 14, he married his first queen, an arrogant girl that was assigned by Dorgon.

 After he obtained power, Shunzhi immediately demoted this queen and called off this political marriage.

 Soon, his mother chose another queen that he disliked; but this queen was kind and polite, which gave Shunzhi no excuse to abolish her.

-Two years later, the Shunzhi Emperor met one of his general’s wife, some people say this general was one of his younger brothers.
+Two years later, the Shunzhi Emperor met one of his general’s wives, some people say this general was one of his younger brothers.